RalfZgeib/IVMS/README.md

 The IVMS system was validated using GelMA hydrogels at 5%, 7%, and 10% w/v, and at 25°C, 30°C, and 37°C. IVMS measurements matched rheometer results within acceptable error margins, capturing the expected shear-thinning behavior and temperature/concentration dependencies.

-For detailed validation results, see the `Validation` section in the associated publication and `/docs/ValidationReport.pdf`.
+For detailed validation results, see the `Methods 4` section in the associated publication.

 ---

 ## File Structure

-/hardware/ # 3D printable part files (STL, CAD) /electronics/ # Circuit diagrams and BOM for load cell signal conditioning /code/ # MATLAB scripts for calibration, data acquisition, and analysis /data/ # Sample raw and processed data files
+/hardware/ # 3D printable part files (STL, CAD)
-/docs/ # Assembly guide, user manual, validation report LICENSE
+/code/ # Sample g-code files for single or continuous extrusion feedrates for measurement /code/ # MATLAB scripts for calibration, data acquisition, and analysis LICENSE
 README.md